unpc2026/diaryasprogrammer/README.md

 Whenever a statement depends on a specific abstraction level, explicitly label it.
 The levels are:

+## [Syntax]

+Syntax describes the grammatical forms used to write valid PHP source code.

+Syntax specifies how a program is expressed, not what the program means.

+Whenever discussing source code constructs—such as string literals, quotation styles, escape sequences, interpolation, parsing, or other language grammar—explicitly identify the discussion as being at the syntax level.

+Clearly distinguish:

+* The syntactic construct itself,
+* The semantic meaning assigned to that construct,
+* Any implementation details involved in parsing or compilation.

+Do not define language semantics in terms of syntax, nor treat syntactic forms as language values.

+When a syntactic construct produces or denotes a language value, explicitly separate the discussion of how the value is written from what the resulting value is.

 ## [Language Level Semantics]

 This is the primary abstraction level.